BlaqueDevs/se-assignment-day-4-software-project-management-steviedave/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18496065&assignment_repo_type=AssignmentRepo)
 # SE_DAY4_Software-Project-Management
 ## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?
+      Timely delivery in software project management is crucial because it directly impacts business success, customer satisfaction, and team productivity.
+Missing deadlines can lead to cost overruns, loss of client trust, and potential market disadvantages.
+Missing deadlines may at times also have legal consiquences especially if there are regulatory deadlines.

+      Project managers can ensure that deadlines are met by incorporating the following strategies;
+      1. Clear Project Planning and Goal Setting
+      2. Agile and Iterative Development
+      3. Effective Resource Allocation
+      4. Clear Communication and Collaboration
+      5. Regular Monitoring and Reporting
+      6. Scope Management - Avoid scope creep by clearly defining requirements from the start.
+Implement a formal change control process to manage new feature requests.

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?